-The Pain Relief Foundation started the Annual Lecture a few years ago as a Millennium project.
+The Pain Relief Foundation started the Annual Lecture as a Millennium project.
 Each year an eminent pain physician or scientist is invited to lecture on a topic currently of interest, in pain research or management.
 The lecture is given each year in honour of a person who contributed much to the field of pain treatment or research during his or her career.
 A short presentation about their life and work is given before the lecture by a fellow academic or clinician.

 The inaugural lecture was given by Russell Portenoy in the year 2000.

 Using a stratified medicine approach to improve understanding, diagnosis and treatment of Neuropathic Pain.

 In honour of the life of Professor Stephen McMahon & Professor William Campbell.

 This years lecture was given by Professor David Bennett Professor of Neurology and Neurobiology at the University of Oxford.
 His clinical focus has been in the management of peripheral neuropathy, neuropathic pain and painful channelopathies.
 His work has helped to understand the fundamental principles of sensory transduction and transmission and led to new

 diagnostic tests and personalised pain management .
 Professor Bennett has shown leadership in large international consortia.
 As vice-director of ‘Europain’ and director of ‘DOLORisk’ he harmonised the recruitment and deep phenotyping of the largest ever cohort of neuropathic pain patients in Europe

 The lecture this year was given in honour of Stephen McMahon & William Campbell.